nananghidayatulloh/crud_laravel_with_restapi/README.md

 -change with your url
 APP_URL=http://localhost

--change with your mysql/mariadb credential DB_CONNECTION=mysql
+-change with your mysql/mariadb credential in file .env DB_CONNECTION=mysql
 DB_HOST=127.0.0.1
 DB_PORT=3307